Code-Institute-Submissions/MS1-Portfolio-4/README.md

 -   The Contact form was copied from Stefan Rusu – codepen, I only did some slight modifications.
 -   The hover effect on the images was taken from https://www.w3schools.com
 -   I took inspiration and ideas from these websites https://kingstudio.ro/demos/mnml/index6.html and https://www.marioferrarini.com/
--   All content in the "Works"  "Home" and “Project” sections were written by me.
 -   All images were created and provided by Juan Pablo Tazzioli.
 -   My Mentor Antonio Rodriguez for helping me when I was stuck.
 -   The slack community for its extensive Q&A, I found most of the answers to my problems there.